Renovation of La Médiathèque, the French library

 Until 2016, the Institut francais du Royaume-Uni is working on a major renovation project of the multimedia library.
 The aim is to enhance the various areas and specialised collections, upgrade the equipment and put in place a library tailored to the needs of current and future users.

-The Friends of The French Institute
+Charity information: The Friends of The French Institute

 In the digital age and with the rise of social media, La Médiathèque must transform to adapt to more technologically savvy and demanding audiences.
 The Institut francais du Royaume-Uni must also protect its Art Deco heritage and renovate its listed grade II reading room.

 We are extremely close to the £1.7M target.

 The renovation is happening between 2014 and 2016.
 3 steps are scheduled:

 1- Renovating the Art Deco Reading Room, a jewel of cultural heritage that has been restored and embellished in 2014.

 2- Turning the Children’s Library into an innovative centre for language and educational resources designed for 0-12 y.o. and families.
 It became the Bibliothèque Quentin Blake in 2015.